mrismanaziz/Reforestation/README.md

-## Why should you never trust a pig with a secret?
-Because it's bound to squeal.
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.